asdFletcher/data-structures-and-algorithms/src/data-structures/avl-tree/README.md

 ##### Exported Values and Methods for the following files:

 #### `avl-tree.js`
 `avl-tree.js` exports the `AVLTree` class, which has methods for adding and removing elements that follow the traditional data structure scheme for an AVL tree.
-[Wikipedia article on AVL trees](https://en.wikipedia.org/wiki/AVL_tree).

 An `AVL Tree` is similar to a Binary Search Tree in that it is a "sorted" tree, where the left nodes are less than their parents and the right nodes are greater than their parents.
 However, the AVL tree insert/remove methods modify the tree in order to maintain balance.
 If 2 children become too imbalanced (height difference greater than 1) then a re-balancing is performed.
 These are classified as either single or double rotations, and can occur to the "left" or the "right" depending on which side of the tree is lopsided.